xentixar/vexdocs/docs/v1.0/configuration.md

 - Organize content logically (most important first)
 - Keep folder nesting to 2-3 levels maximum
 - Use README.md files as section overviews
+- Leverage sidebar ordering for better user experience

 ## 🔍 SEO & Meta Tags

-SEO settings are handled through individual page frontmatter, not global configuration.
+SEO settings are handled through individual page frontmatter in markdown files.
+Each page can have its own SEO configuration.

 ### Page-Level SEO with Frontmatter